 There’s something about having actual matching nightstands that makes me feel like an adult.
-At 28 years old, I was tired of mismatched tables next to my bed, so decided to turn two plain $30 IKEA dressers into custom nightstands.
+At 28 years old, I was tired of random mismatched tables next to my bed.
+Instead of purchasing new, expensive nightstands, I opted to turn two $30 IKEA dressers into custom nightstands.

-This project can be as simple as painting and/or staining the dresser and upgrading to some prettier hardware.
+There is no need to run out and buy a plain-Jane mini dresser or nightstand if you already have a piece of furniture (or two) that would work.
+This project can be as simple as painting and/or staining a dresser and upgrading to some prettier hardware.
 Or, you can customize further by adding extra wood pieces and more elaborate hardware, like I did.

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions in this post remain my own.
 See my Disclosures for more info.

 This whole project took me a few evenings to finish.
-Should it have taken that long?
-No, but I ran into a hiccup when I stained them.
-The first one (on the left in the picture below) stained beautifully.
-I did two coats of stain, added part of the hardware, then stained the second stand before I sealed them.
-Apparently I stirred the stain a LOT more before staining nightstand number two (on the right in the picture below).
-See the difference? ?
+It shouldn’t have taken that long, but I ran into a hiccup when I stained them.
+The first one I stained (on the left in the picture below) turned out beautifully.
+I applied two coats of stain, added part of the hardware, and then stained the second nightstand.
+Apparently, I stirred the stain a LOT more before staining nightstand number two (on the right in the picture below).
+See the difference?

-I initially hated the color of the second stand.
+I initially hated the color of the second nightstand.
 So much so that I ended up hauling them both into my house to decide which color I would ultimately use.
 Let’s just say I did NOT want to sand down the darker one and take the time to redo it.
-Once in my house, I decided the mistake was a blessing in disguise, and opted to finish them in the darker color.
+Once in my house, I decided the mistake was a blessing in disguise and opted to finish them both in the darker color.

-Back out to my garage they went.
-I went over the first nightstand with the well-mixed stain (2 coats), then sealed both stands with a polyurethane topcoat.
+Back outside to the garage they went.
+I applied another coat of stain to the first nightstand with the well-mixed stain (2 coats).
+Then both nightstands received a polyurethane topcoat to seal them.

-- I added planks of wood to the tops of the dressers to give them a wider surface for items to sit on.
-This was as simple as adding a paint stirring stick between the top of the original dresser and the planks I added.
-The sticks served as a solid filler for the planks to sit on.
-I screwed the planks down and left them like that.
-I didn’t fill in the screw holes with wood filler because I liked how it looked. **Update: I now have a finish nailer and wish I’d had it for this project.
+- Add planks of wood to the tops of the dressers to give decor items and bedside essentials a wider space to sit on.
+The IKEA dresser has a lip at the top, so a solid filler piece was needed between the top of the original dresser and my new plank top.
+I used a paint stirring stick as my filler and screwed the planks into place.
+I didn’t fill in the holes with wood filler because I liked how it looked.
+But you absolutely can. **Update: I now have a finish nailer and wish I’d had it for this project.
 It would have worked perfectly to nail these tops down.**

-- I added a small piece of trim right under the above mentioned planks.
-I think it gives the nightstand a more elegant and finished look.
-I cut these down to length using my miter saw and used brad nails to secure them. **Update: I’d definitely use my finish nailer if I were to do this again!**
+- Add a small piece of trim right under the above-mentioned planks.
+It gives the nightstand a more elegant and polished look.
+Cut these down to length with a miter saw and use brad nails to secure them. **Update: I’d definitely use my finish nailer if I were to do this again!**

-- The last touch I added was an extra plank of wood around the base of both nightstands.
-The original dresser has a large awkward gap between the bottom drawer and the floor, so adding 4 inch planks solved that problem!
+- The last touch is to add an extra wood plank around the base of both nightstands.
+The original dresser has a large awkward gap between the bottom drawer and the floor, so adding 4-inch planks solved that problem!

 I found these really great drawer pulls on Amazon.
-They come in several lengths (which means I’ll probably buy some for my kitchen drawers?), and I used the 13 inch ones.
-To dress the handles up further, I added a thin piece of black spray painted lattice between the wood and handle. *Added bonus: this covered up the original hardware holes so I didn’t have to fill them in.
+They come in several lengths (which means I’ll probably buy some for my kitchen drawers?), and I chose the 13-inch pulls.
+To dress the handles up further, I added a thin piece of black spray-painted lattice between the drawer front and the handle. *Added bonus: this covered up the original hardware holes, so I didn’t have to fill them in.
 Win-win!

 I love, love, LOVE how these turned out!
-As of February 2020, I have found that the IKEA Rast dresser is no longer avaialble. 🙁 But, there are still plenty IKEA pieces, or other thrift pieces that you can still pull off the same concept with!
+As of February 2020, I have found that the IKEA Rast dresser is no longer available. 🙁 But, there are still plenty IKEA pieces or other thrift pieces that you can still pull off the same concept with!